jorttbv/bunq-client/README.md

   config.private_key = 'SAME PRIVATE KEY AS IN STEP 1'
   # Used for response verification
-  config.server_public_key = 'THE CONTENTS OF THE PUBLIC KEY FILE RETURNED IN STEP 1' cofig.installation_token = 'THE INSTALLATION TOKEN RETURNED IN STEP 1' end
+  config.server_public_key = 'THE CONTENTS OF THE PUBLIC KEY FILE RETURNED IN STEP 1' config.installation_token = 'THE INSTALLATION TOKEN RETURNED IN STEP 1' end

 response = Bunq.client.device_servers.create('My Laptop')